colburncodes/bay/index.md

 I am a Software Engineer in St. Louis, MO.
 I have been programming professionally for more than 5 years, and I hope I will inspire others to make their own creative corner!
 </p>

-Currently, I am working as a Senior Software Engineer for New Balance [New Balance](https://newbalance.com) where I work with payment processing, order management, and fraud validation.
+Currently, I am working as a Senior Software Engineer for [New Balance](https://newbalance.com) where I work with payment processing, order management, and fraud validation.

 <h2><b>I like to build systems that solve problems & building things that empower